siqirua/tp/docs/UserGuide.md

 ### Find students : `findScore`
 Shows all student scores that matches the given search keyword of the specific parameter.
 No student or graded components will be displayed
 Format: `findScore  [s/STUDENT_NO] [n/NAME] [e/EMAIL] [g/TUTORIAL_GRP] [c/COMP_NAME][x/comments][t/tags]...`

+* The search is case-insensitive. e.g. `a0123456` will match `A0123456`
+* You can search based on any of the following attributes: name, student number, email, tutorial group, graded component, comment or tag.
+* It is allowed to have 0 searching criteria.
+In this case, this command will simply list all scores.
+* For searching based on tutorial group and tag, it will find the scores with exactly the same description (case-insensitive).
+However, for searching based on student ID, name, email, comment or graded component it will find the scores as long as the description contains the searching keyword.
+* For searching with multiple score parameters of the same type, it will find the students who satisfy any of the criteria.
+* For searching with student parameters of different types, it will find the students who satisfy all the criteria.
+* For searching with multiple student parameters of different types, it will find the students who satisfy at least one criterion for each type.
+* If a input of the incorrect format is given, there might be no students found.
+For example, if you search findStu s/A00000Y, no students will be found since this is not a substring of any valid student number

 Example: `findScore g/T02 c/midterm` lists all midterm scores in tutorial group T02.
 The graded component and student list will be emptied.

 ### List all students : `listStu`